Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Introduction

-0.2truecm In a subsequent paper, we shall study the analogue of the Benoist--Hulin \cite{Benoist:2013vx} result for convex geometry and study quasi--symmetric positive curves and the relation with the associated maximal surface.
+0.2truecm In a subsequent paper \cite{QS}, the first two authors study the analogue of the Benoist--Hulin result \cite{Benoist:2013vx} for convex geometry and study quasisymmetric positive curves and the relation with the associated maximal surface .
 In contrast, Tamburelli and Wolf study the case of \enquote{polygonal curves} in the $\mathbf H^{2,2}$ case, whose group of isometries is $\mathsf{SO}(2,3)$ which is isogenic to $\mathsf{Sp}(4,\mathbb R)$ \cite{TamburelliWolf}; there they prove results analogous to Dumas--Wolf \cite{Dumas:2014wz}.
 One goal in that work is to identify local limiting behavior of degenerating cocompact families of representations.

 The proof of Theorem~\ref{t:MainTheo1} follows a natural outline.
 We prove the uniqueness portion by relying on a version of the Omori maximum principle; the bulk of the proof is on the existence question.
 To that end, we approximate a semi-positive loop on $\bHn$ by semi-positive graphs in $\Hn$; as maximal surfaces in our setting are stable, we solve the Plateau problem for these with a continuity method, proving compactness theorems relevant to that situation.
 We then need to show that these finite approximations converge, limiting on a maximal surface with the required boundary values.
 Thus, much of our argument comes down to obtaining compactness theorems with control on the boundary values.
 Some careful analysis of this setting allows us to restrict the scope of our study to disks and semi-disks.
-Then, the main new idea here is to use the {\it Gauss lift} of the surfaces, to an appropriate Grassmannian, which are shown to be pseudo-holomorphic curves.
+Then, the main new idea here is to use the {\it Gauß lift} of the surfaces, to an appropriate Grassmannian, which are shown to be pseudo-holomorphic curves.
 We can then use Schwarz lemmas to obtain \begin{enumerate} \item first a compactness theorem under a bound on the second fundamental form, \item then after a rescaling argument using a Bernstein-type theorem in the rescaled limit $\bR$ of $\Hn$, a uniform bound on the second fundamental form. \end{enumerate}